top of page

 THIS BATTER CAN BE MADE A DAY OR TWO AHEAD AND KEPT IN THE FRIDGE (TIGHTLY COVERED)!

 5. Smooth roughly half the batter into the prepared skillet or baking pan (it will be a fairly thin layer but needs to cover the bottom).
-Arrange the peach slices on top in a single layer and then add a fairly thin layer of crumble on top, pressing gently onto the peaches.
+As the batter is thick and a bit sticky, I find using a greased mini offset spatula works best here.
+Arrange the fruit on top in a single layer and then add a fairly thin layer of crumble on top, pressing gently onto the peaches.
 Add the remainder of the dough and smooth gently over the crumble.
-(A small offset spatula makes this task much easier.)
-Then add the rest of the peaches in a single layer and top with a decent amount of crumble.
+Then add the rest of the fruit in a single layer and top with a decent amount of crumble.

 If you want to make muffins, use a cupcake pan and follow these directions for each muffin.
 Use JUST enough batter in the bottom of the cupcake mold to cover (I used a melon baller to scoop out the right amount of batter).
 This will make 12 regular-sized muffins.
 Mini-muffins will not work if you want the two layers, but works very well as a regular one-layer crumb cake muffin.

 7. Place the cake, still in the pan, on a cooling rack for at least 10 minutes.
 If you are baking in a skillet, simply slice and serve out of the pan.
-If you have baked your cake in a baking pan, you will want to have several large flat platters nearby.
+If you baked your cake in a spring-form pan, release the sides and slide cake onto a platter.
+If you have baked your cake in a non-spring-form baking pan, you will want to have several large flat platters nearby in order to get the cake crumb side up on a platter.
 Take one and invert the cake onto it (so crumble is on bottom).
 Then take the other platter – the one you’ll want for serving – and invert the cake again so the crumble is on the top.
 If possible, do these inversions over a sink as flyaway crumbles are inevitable.

 This cake freezes well.